San Juan Skyway

 Photo Courtesy of Mark Johnson, BoxCanyonBlog.com

-The wildflowers peak in the high country along the San Juan Skyway anytime between mid-July and mid-August, though you can find flowers from early June through Labor Day, depending on the weather conditions and your elevation.
+If you're on a wildflower hunt, spring brings lovely pasqueflowers and mariposa lillies.
+In the high country, the wildflowers peak between mid-July and mid-August, though you can find flowers from early June through Labor Day, depending on the weather conditions and your elevation.
 Some of our favorite photo stops are along the Dallas Divide between Ridgway and Telluride for an iconic view of Mt.
 Sneffels and fields of lupines and yellow daisies in June, off on a trail along Red Mountain Pass or Molas Pass during July for wildflower meadows, and Lizard Head Pass in July and August for flowers with a backdrop of the imposing peaks at the pass.
 Make sure to stop at Ironton for a short ghost town hike through the green aspens and wild raspberries.

 Venture Off the Beaten Path